One- and two-qubit gate infidelities due to motional errors in trapped ions and electrons: Theory

 \section{Theory}

-For the calculations we present in this work, we focus on one- or two-qubit laser-free gates in both trapped ions and trapped electrons, studying systems with one or two qubits coupled to one or two phonon modes.
+For the calculations we present in this work, we focus on one- or two-qubit gates in trapped ions and trapped electrons, studying systems with one or two qubits coupled to one or two phonon modes.
 We represent the qubit subspace as $\ket{\psi(t)}$, and the motion of the crystal as phonon Fock states $\ket{n}$.
 The density matrix of the initial state is assumed to be $\hat{\rho}(0)=\ket{\psi(0)}\bra{\psi(0)}\otimes \hat{\rho}_{n}(0)$, where $\hat{\rho}_{n}(0)$ is the density matrix of the phonon subspace:

+diagonal in the Fock state basis.
 Here, $\mathcal{P}_{n}$ is the probability that the phonon subspace begins in the $\ket{n}$ state.
-For every calculation below, we determine the fidelity by applying the system's time-propagator to a pure state wave function initialized to $\ket{\psi(0)}\ket{n}$, which gives $\mathcal{F}_{n}$, which can then be averaged over $\mathcal{P}_{n}$ to obtain $\mathcal{F}$; this is mathematically equivalent to solving the master equation for an incoherent mixed state, and tracing over the motional degree-of-freedom to determine the fidelity $\mathcal{F}$.
+For every calculation below, we determine the fidelity by applying the system's time-propagator to a pure state wave function initialized to $\ket{\psi(0)}\ket{n}$, which gives $\mathcal{F}_{n}$, which can then be averaged over $\mathcal{P}_{n}$ to obtain $\mathcal{F}$; this is mathematically equivalent to solving the master equation for an incoherent mixed state, diagonal in the Fock state basis, and tracing over the motional degree-of-freedom to determine the fidelity $\mathcal{F}$.
 For each calculation, we leave our final answer in terms of the infidelity for a state with an initial phonon number $\mathcal{I}_{n}$, which allows one to straightforwardly determine the ensemble averaged infidelity $\mathcal{I}$, as discussed below.

 For each of the calculations, we consider a gate Hamiltonian $\hat{H}_{g}$; when $\hat{H}_{g}$ acts on a system for a gate time $t_{g}$, it results in an `ideal' time-propagator for the gate that we represent with $\hat{U}_{g}(t)$.
 We note that, unless it would lead to ambiguities, we will drop the time arguments of operators from here on.
 Under realistic conditions, the actual Hamiltonian will deviate from $\hat{H}_{g}$, producing a value of $\mathcal{F}$ that is less than one.
 In this manuscript, we only consider high-fidelity gates ($\mathcal{F}\sim 1$), meaning that we can take each individual error source to be small, and assume their resultant infidelities ($\mathcal{I}\equiv 1-\mathcal{F}$) will be additive.
 If we represent each source of error with $\hat{H}_{e}$, this makes the total Hamiltonian: